latex3/babel/docs/guides/locale-chinese.md

 # Chinese

-Chinese is available for `xetex` and `luatex`.
+The Chinese language is available for `xetex` and `luatex`.
 With the latter, both renderers (the default and Harfbuzz) are fine, but with huge fonts the latter is more reliable.